 A. Subdivisions and short subdivisions are required to be provided with water mains, and fire hydrants meeting IFC Appendix C, consistent with county standards and state ((d))Department of ((s))Social and ((h))Health ((s))Services principles of water system design as a condition of final plat or short plat approval unless exempt ((pursuant to Section)) under K.C.C.
 17.08.030.

-B. All structures or additions thereto erected ((pursuant to)) under a building permit ((and/))or mobile home permit shall be served by operational water mains and fire hydrants consistent with county standards ((prior to)) before:
+B. All structures or additions thereto erected ((pursuant to)) under a building permit ((and/or mobile home permit)) shall be served by operational water mains and fire hydrants consistent with county standards ((prior to)) before:

 1. the ((commencement)) start or installation of combustible construction; or